 Standing 70 meters high, Torre das Antes was built in 1998 by Rosário Rodrigues.
 The tower is visible whenever you’re close to the Antes area.
 The building asymmetry is interesting and hard to describe.
 It looks different from every angle.
 The tower was mainly built for FC Porto offices.
 It has 17 floors and it’s standing above a three-stories square structure.
 The square has banks, Loja de Cidadão for citizen services and Pizza Hut.

-How to get there: Estádio do Dragão subway station is 8min walking distance.
+How to get there: Estádio do Dragão subway station is a 8 minutes walking distance.

 Bom Sucesso Trade Center